American imperialism: 1918: Wilsonian intervention

-In the First World War, the US, Britain, and Russia had been allies for seven months, from April 1917 until the Bolsheviks seized power in Russia in November.
+In World War I, the US, Britain, and Russia had been allies for seven months, from April 1917 until the Bolsheviks seized power in Russia in November.
 Active distrust surfaced immediately, as even before the October Revolution British officers had been involved in the Kornilov Affair, an attempted coup d'état by the Russian Army against the Provisional Government.
 Nonetheless, once the Bolsheviks took Moscow, the British government began talks to try and keep them in the war effort.
 British diplomat Bruce Lockhart cultivated a relationship with several Soviet officials, including Leon Trotsky, and the latter approved the initial Allied military mission to secure the Eastern Front, which was collapsing in the revolutionary upheaval.
 Ultimately, Soviet head of state V.I.
 Lenin decided the Bolsheviks would settle peacefully with the Central Powers at the Treaty of Brest-Litovsk.
 This separate peace led to Allied disdain for the Soviets, since it left the Western Allies to fight Germany without a strong Eastern partner.
 The Secret Intelligence Service, supported by US diplomat Dewitt C. Poole, sponsored an attempted coup in Moscow involving Bruce Lockhart and Sidney Reilly, which involved an attempted assassination of Lenin.
-The Bolsheviks proceeded to shut down the British and U.S. embassies.
+The Bolsheviks proceeded to shut down the British and US embassies.

 Tensions between Russia (including its allies) and the West turned intensely ideological.
 Horrified by mass executions of White forces, land expropriations, and widespread repression, the Allied military expedition now assisted the anti-Bolshevik Whites in the Russian Civil War, with the US covertly giving support to the autocratic and antisemitic General Alexander Kolchak.
 Over 30,000 Western troops were deployed in Russia overall.
 This was the first event that made Russian–American relations a matter of major, long-term concern to the leaders in each country.
 Some historians, including William Appleman Williams and Ronald Powaski, trace the origins of the Cold War to this conflict.